ashish25-bit/academia-bot/README.md

 To run :

     download chromedriver and move to /usr/bin/local
+    for linux users, you will need permissions to move the file. run the command :
+    sudo mv -f -i Downloads/chromediver_linux64/chromedriver /usr/local/bin
-    In the terminal :
+    (this will obtain all the permissions needed and move the file) In the terminal :
     To set up the virtual environment :
     1. virtualenv -p python3 .